My fave Munich attractions and other things to do in Bavaria’s capital

 My favourite Munich attractions

 Let’s be honest.
-There is a lot to things to do in Munich.
+There are lots of things to do in Munich.
 It’s a cultural city with plenty of choices for someone like me who loves history, architecture and beer.
 Even if you’re not into the same things as I am, you’ll love how pretty and laid back Munich is.

 Of course, there wasn’t enough time for it all, which is why I plan on going back.
-Here are some of my favourite Munich attractions I think you’ll love it.
+Here are some of my favourite Munich attractions.
+I think you’ll love it.
 Below that, you’ll find additional Munich attractions to explore.

 The one thing I definitely didn’t expect to see in Munich was river surfing.
-At the entrance to the Englischer Garten you will likely see a number of onlookers.
+At the entrance to the Englischer Garten, you will likely see several onlookers.
 That’s where surfers tackle the waves of river Eisbach.
-The river is man-made and the wave is created by a stone step.
+The river is man-made, and the wave is created by a stone step.
 It’s fascinating to watch people in wetsuits zipping from one side of the river to the other.
 It’s an activity recommended for those with surfing experience, so if you don’t have any, you’re better off enjoying the show from the sidelines.

 The Englischer Garten (English Garden) was designed to emulate the style of the English landscapes of the day.
 What started off as a swampy terrain transformed into a massive public park that is bigger than Central Park in New York.